Close Menu

 Can You Install an Air Conditioner Yourself?

 While mounting the indoor and outdoor units can be a DIY project, connecting the refrigerant lines requires a licensed technician.
-In Australia, handling refrigerants without certification is illegal and may void your warranty.
+In Australia, and other handyman near me handling refrigerants without certification is illegal and may void your warranty.

 How Much Does Air Conditioner Installation Cost in Melbourne?